n13org/Dockerfiles/README.md

 For "playground", in ci-cd-automation, DevOps topics and IaaS providers.

 Most of the images are published to [n13.org on Docker Hub](https://cloud.docker.com/u/n13org/repository/list).
+Docker Hub offers a free plan or select a payed plan, [Pricing of Docker Hub](https://www.docker.com/pricing).

 ## Hints